HJSielcken/EsBuild/readme.md

 - [ ] Fingerprinting css
 - [ ] Copy unused files plugin
 - [ ] Sourcemaps
+- [ ] Css in Sanity Studio (Does not work, and has probably to do with dynamic imports)

 To use globally-scoped css classes, use the import attribute `with { type: 'global-css'}`.
 For instance